NeuroRehack/Be-Up-Standing/README.md

 ### Accessing the Dashboard

-To access the device’s dashboard, scan the provided QR code or enter the URL `standup-xxxx.local:5000` in your browser, replacing `xxxx` with the device's unique identifier.
+To access the device’s dashboard, scan the provided QR code or enter the URL `dps-xxxx.local:5000` in your browser, replacing `xxxx` with the device's unique identifier.
 Ensure that the device and your computer are on the same network.

-The home page asks the user to choose between two profiles, the guest or admin profile.
+The home page asks the user to choose between two profiles, the guest or admin profile (default password : dps12345678).
 Both profiles allow the user to see the real time data and some of the devices’ parameters, and set the status LED intensity.

 <p align="center">
   <img src="./Documentation/Dashboard_home.png" width="700">